Colouring and Covering Nowhere Dense Graphs: The Weak Colouring Numbers of Graphs of Bounded Treewidth

 For $k'\geq 1, r'=1$, let $T(k',r')\eqqcolon T$ be a tree of depth $k'+1$ and branching degree~$c$ with root $s$.
 Let $L^{T,s}$ be the natural partial tree order.
 Let $f\colon V(T) \to V$ be a bijection to some new set $V$.
 We define $X_{t}\coloneqq \{f(t) \mid L^{T,s}(t')\leq L^{T,s}(t)\}$.
 Let $G(k',r')$ be the graph induced by the decomposition.
 The first and the third invariants clearly hold.
 For the second invariant, consider a simple pigeon-hole argument.
 For every non-leaf node $t$, the vertex $f(t)$ has $c$ neighbours $f(t')$ in the child bags $X_{t'}$ of $t$.
 Hence some $f({t'})$ must be larger in the order.
 This guarantees the existence of a path as required.

-For $k'=1, r'\geq 1$, let $T(k',r')\eqqcolon T$ be a tree of depth $r'+1$ and branching degree $c$ with root $s$ and let $f$ be as before.
+For $k'=1, r'\geq 1$, let $T(k',r')\eqqcolon T$ be a tree of depth $r'+1$ and branching degree~$c$ with root $s$ and let $f$ be as before.
 Let $X_s:=\{f(s)\}$ and for each $t'\in V(T)$ with parent $t\in V(T)$ let $X_{t'}:=\{f(t),f(t')\}$.
 Let $G(k',r')$ be the graph induced by the decomposition.
 All invariants hold by the same arguments as above.
-Note that $G^1_1$ is the same graph in both constructions and is hence well defined.
+Note that~$G^1_1$ is the same graph in both constructions and is hence well defined.

 Now assume that $G(k',r'-1)$ and $G(k'-1,r')$ and their respective tree decompositions have been defined.
-Let $T(k',r')$ be the tree which is obtained by attaching $c$ copies of $T(k'-1,r')$ as children to each leaf of $T(k',r'-1)$.
+Let $T(k',r')$ be the tree which is obtained by attaching~$c$ copies of $T(k'-1,r')$ as children to each leaf of $T(k',r'-1)$.
 We define the bags that belong to the copy of $T(k',r'-1)$, exactly as those of $T(k',r'-1)$.
-To every bag of a copy of $T(k'-1,r')$ which is attached to a leaf $z$, we add $f'(z)$ (where $f'$ is the bijection from $T(k',r'-1)$).
+To every bag of a copy of $T(k'-1,r')$ which is attached to a leaf~$z$, we add $f'(z)$ (where $f'$ is the bijection from $T(k',r'-1)$).
 Let $G(k',r')$ be the graph induced by the decomposition.

 It is easy to see how to obtain the new bijection $f$ on the whole graph such that it satisfies the invariant.
-It is also not hard to see that each bag contains at most $k'+1$ vertices.
-For the second invariant, let $P_1=t_1,\ldots, t_m$ be some root-leaf path in $T(k',r'-1)$ which is ordered such that $L(f(t_1))<\ldots< L(f(t_m))$.
-Let $v=f(t_m)$ be the unique vertex in the leaf bag in which $P_1$ ends.
-By the same argument as above, this vertex has many neighbours $s'$ such that $f^{-1}(s')$ is a root of a copy of $T(k'-1,r')$.
+It is also easy to see that each bag contains at most $k'+1$ vertices.
+For invariant~(ii), let $P_1=t_1,\ldots, t_m$ be some root-leaf path in $T(k',r'-1)$ which is ordered such that $L(f(t_1))<\ldots< L(f(t_m))$.
+Let $v=f(t_m)$ be the unique vertex in the leaf bag in which~$P_1$ ends.
+By the same argument as above, $v$ has many neighbours $s'$ such that $f^{-1}(s')$ is a root of a copy of $T(k'-1,r')$.
 One of them must be larger than $v$.
-In appropriate copy we find a path $P_2$ with the above property by assumption.
-We attach the paths to find the path $P=t_1\ldots t_\ell$ in $T(k',r')$.
+In an appropriate copy we find a path $P_2$ with the above property by assumption.
+We attach the paths to find the path $P=t_1\ldots t_\ell$ in~$T(k',r')$.